Karrel, 24, a 2001 graduate of Hoosac Valley High School, returned home from his South American deployment on Dec. 18.

 But while he misses the open arms of neighbors and slower lifestyle, Karrel is very aware of the political and religious struggles that El Salvador faces everyday.
 During his time in the country, he worked with local governments to strengthen leadership and public policy.

 "A big part of what I did was community development," he said.
 "I worked under the mayor of the town I was assigned to.
-I worked with youth groups teaching and talking about self-esteem, dating, HIV/ AIDS, reforestation,
+I worked with youth groups teaching and talking about self-esteem, dating, HIV/ AIDS, reforestation, recycling, and environmental education."

 He said cultural differences were most prominent when it came to politics and religion.